rahulrvp/android-utils-lib/README.md

 ## Contributions

 If you have a util class that helps you speed up your app development?
 Would you like to share it with the rest of the world?
 Feel free to raise a PR.

+## Donate

+Like the library?
+Please consider buying me a coffee :) https://www.paypal.me/rahulrvp